ellysh/video-game-bots/BotsClassification/game-application.md

 Let's consider concrete player actions and things that happen on our scheme as a result.
 Suppose, you want to move your character.
 You press the appropriate arrow key on the keyboard to do it.
 This is a list of actions that happen to provide character's moving:

 1. The keyboard driver signals OS by interruption mechanism that the key have been pressed.
-2. OS handle the keyboard driver notification and notify about it an application which have an active state at the moment.
+2. OS handles the keyboard driver notification and notifies about it an application which have an active state at the moment.
-3. Game application receives key press notification from OS and require OS to send network packet to the game server for notification about new character position.
+3. Game application receives the key press notification from OS and requires OS to send network packet to the game server for notification about the new character position.
 4. Game server validates new character position and send confirmation to the game client if the position is correct according to game rules.
 5. OS notify the game application about the game server confirmation.
 6. Game application update the state of game objects in the application's memory according to the new character position.